If you want to explore the sky, a telescope or binoculars for stargazing can make all of the difference!

 The Best Hobbyist Telescopes

 A hobbyist telescope is an intermediate telescope that is best for those who plan to use their telescope regularly.
-Below are three of our favorites:
+Below are a few of our favorites:

 The Best Kids Telescopes

 Another option is to go with a kids’ telescope.
 This is definitely less expensive (most are less than $100).
 The issue with these is you don’t always see a whole lot with them.
 If you’re looking for a good first-time telescope for your littles, here are our recommendations for kiddos: